 Most Australian adults will look to borrow money or buy something on credit every so often.
 Whether it is a loan to buy your first (or your next!) home, a credit card with which to earn points or a new mobile phone on a post-paid contract, a credit provider will probably want to access your credit report to decide whether you’re creditworthy.

 Here’s our top 12 tips on being credit smart and keeping your credit report healthy:

 - Know what’s on your credit report.
-You have a right to a FREE copy of your credit report each year.
+You have a right to a FREE copy of your credit report every three months from each of the credit reporting bodies.
 Getting to know what’s on your credit report is the first step in taking control of it.
 Plus, it will let you see if there’s anything wrong on it.

 - Keep track of your credit score.
 Your credit score is like a summary of what’s on your credit report and can give you a quick indication of how credit providers see you.
 Movements in your credit score will let you see whether your actions are helping to improve your credit report.

 - Look for unfamiliar activity.
 Don’t recognise a credit application that was made under your name?
 It may simply mean that a credit provider got its wires crossed when looking for someone else.
 But, it could also indicate that someone’s using your identity to rip off a credit provider.
 Either way, it’s worth investigating straight away.
 If you think someone may be impersonating you, you can also ask for a ‘block’ to be put on your credit report.